myesn/awesome/README.md

 *   [zhonghuasheng/Tutorial](https://github.com/zhonghuasheng/Tutorial) - 后端 （Java Golang）全栈知识架构体系总结
 *   [sickcodes/Docker-OSX](https://github.com/sickcodes/Docker-OSX) - Run macOS VM in a Docker!
 Run near native OSX-KVM in Docker!
 X11 Forwarding!
 CI/CD for OS X Security Research!
 Docker mac Containers.
 *   [docker/docker-bench-security](https://github.com/docker/docker-bench-security) - The Docker Bench for Security is a script that checks for dozens of common best-practices around deploying Docker containers in production.
-*   [Anduin2017/HowToCook](https://github.com/Anduin2017/HowToCook) - 程序员在家做饭方法指南。Programmer's guide about how to cook at home (Chinese only).
+*   [Anduin2017/HowToCook](https://github.com/Anduin2017/HowToCook) - 程序员在家做饭方法指南。Programmer's guide about how to cook at home (Simplified Chinese only).
 *   [hq450/fancyss](https://github.com/hq450/fancyss) - fancyss is a project providing tools to across the GFW on asuswrt/merlin based router.
 *   [dokku/dokku](https://github.com/dokku/dokku) - A docker-powered PaaS that helps you build and manage the lifecycle of applications
 *   [LeCoupa/awesome-bootstrappers](https://github.com/LeCoupa/awesome-bootstrappers) - 👩‍🚀👨‍🚀 Must-read articles, videos and books for coders, marketers and bootstrappers.